Woynert/aboutlife/IDEAS.md

 * (core) After setting a task to take more than 30 minutes, the next immediate task must be less than 30 minutes.
 This would discourage chaining long lasting tasks together (very common when procrastinating), and encourage to pick better scoped tasks.
 * (core) A "need youtube" setting.
 This would require integrating the "Youtube puzzle" web extension.
 * (core) Increase the obligatory break time at late hours (like do nothing for 2 minutes webpage)
+* (core) An option to start a task inside the overlay plugin.
+So the task can be completed with it opened.

 * (overlay) (terminals) Button to reset terminal